 Road bikes below $1000 are mostly made of aluminum, steel, and sometimes even carbon (e.g., carbon fork).
 So, what are the benefits and disadvantages of these materials?

 - Steel road bikes are more common among touring road bikes.
 They are durable and easy to repair.
-They provide good power transfer and unique design thanks to thin tubes.
+They provide good power transfer and a unique design thanks to thin tubes.
 Their biggest downside is that they are heavy.

 Sources: SheldonBrown, ScienceDirect, CyclingWeekly